snok/drf-openapi-tester/README.rst

         'CASE': 'camel case'
     }

-Using, e.g., DRF_ for static schema generation:
+While using, e.g., DRF_ for static schema generation, you would need to add the path to your generated schema:

 .. _DRF: https://www.django-rest-framework.org/api-guide/schemas/